bmmpxf/mapstory/manual/manual.rst

 Preparing your data to become a StoryLayer
 ==========================================

-To get started with building your own MapStories, the first step is to upload some data, referred to as **StoryLayers** in MapStory.
+To get started with telling your own MapStories, the first step is to upload some data to be a StoryLayer.
 A StoryLayer can be viewed on its own, but most often it is a component of one or more MapStories.

 This section will help you understand the currently supported data formats, as well as show tips that will make the upload process easier.